JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 - The `owner` field represents the name of the owner of the account, i.e., it makes sense to use `String`  as a type of the field.
 - The `transaction` field represents all executed transactions.
 In this case, we need to store two pieces of information: the amount of money and which currency was used.
 Since we defined the abstract type `Currency`, every currency can be defined as a subtype of this abstract type.
 These subtypes will store both pieces of information that we need, i.e., we can store transactions as a vector with elements of type `Currency`.
-- The `date` field represents the date when the transaction was executed.
-In this case, we use the `DateTime`  type defined in the `Dates` package to store the information.

 !!! warning "Avoid containers with abstract type parameters"
     It is not a good practice to use [containers with abstract element type](https://docs.julialang.org/en/v1/manual/performance-tips/#man-performance-abstract-container) as we use for storing transactions.
 The reason why we use it in the example above is, that we do not want to convert all transactions to the common currency.